August 19, 2018

 Instead we crossed the Ohio, staying on Route 50 for 30 miles to Athens, home of Ohio University.
 We picked up some bandages for my leg at Walmart.
 Found the attractive downtown area, which resembles Old Town Alexandria, but full of newly arrived college kids.
 Got some lunch at the Court Street Diner, a fifties-throwback place, and walked part of the lovely OU campus, before heading back to 50.

 U.S. 50 starts out of Athens with a nice fast four lanes for about six miles, but then you’re sent on a ramp that narrows into a two-lane country road.
 That goes on, through leafy but nearly empty countryside for 60 or so miles.
 Got off course in Chillicothe, a mid-sized industrial town, but after a couple of bad turns righted ourselves and heading back out to farm country.
-After a drive-through of Hillsdale, pleasant place of stately Victorian homes, we jumped onto a spur, U.S. 62, to U.S. 32 towards Cincinnati.
+After a drive-through of Hillsdale, pleasant place of stately Victorian homes, we found I- 276, a shortcut to Cincinnati.
+Sandy was driving and, although heights make her nervous, navigated the two scary Ohio River crossings, first into Kentucky, from there into Indiana.

 Unlike West Virginia, we had no clear plan for calling it a day in Indiana.
 I spotted Versailles State Park on the map, about 25 miles west of the river, but when we arrive, about 7 PM, decided we didn’t want another night of setting up camp.
 We pressed on to North Vernon, hoping to get a clean room at a chain hotel.
 North Vernon is not a place to stay: the archetypical depressed, scruffy, down-at-the-heels out-of-the way semi-urban Midwestern town.
 We didn’t even think about it.